-Every week during the school year, students and their families are invited to a free community dinner immediately after Holy Communion on Wednesdays.
-But table fellowship isn’t limited to Wednesdays.
+Every week during the school year, students and their families are invited to a free community dinner immediately after Holy Communion on Tuesday.
+But table fellowship isn’t limited to Tuesdays.
 Students, staff, professors, and friends frequently dine together in Wycliffe’s refectory, swapping Toronto tips, discussing upcoming papers, or simply enjoying each other’s fellowship.

 Wycliffe College Student Council & Student Governance